MicrosoftDocs/power-automate-docs/articles/api-connector-submission.md

 3. **Publish**

     After we validate your connector's functionality and content, we stage the connector for deployment across all products and regions.
-Typically, it takes upto 3 weeks for the certification and deployment process.
+Typically, it takes up to 3 weeks for the certification and deployment process.

     By default, all connectors are published as "premium."
     If you built your app with Azure, you can apply for